 There’s no doubt about it.
-Paper waste is still one of the biggest slices in the pie chart of waste volume productions in Australia.
+Paper waste is still one of Australia’s biggest slices in the waste volume production pie chart.
 Dubbed as one of the leading nations with the highest demand for paper, it follows that paper waste is also a consequence of such reality.
 Every Australian contributes to this waste volume because everybody uses paper one way or another.

-Australia needs several agencies and other aiding entities to help in controlling the paper waste.
+Australia needs several agencies and other aiding entities to help control paper waste.
 Rubbish removal services are part of this list.
-Paul’s Rubbish Removal works in keeping paper waste as recycled as possible.
+Paul’s Rubbish Removal Sydney works to keep paper waste as recycled as possible.

 The average Australian consumes a lot of paper

-An average Australian used about 230 kg of paper products every year.
-This category of paper waste isn’t recyclable.
-Millions of paper products in the dump.
-Many household commodities are part of this volume which is why the amount is high.
-Compare this to the average waste production of each person which is around 450 kg every year.
+An average Australian uses about 230 kg of paper products every year.
+This category of paper waste isn’t recyclable—millions of paper products in the dump.
+Many household commodities are part of this volume, so the amount is high.
+Compare this to the average waste production of each person, which is around 450 kg every year.
 The number is more than half of the total waste expected.

 There are non-recyclable paper waste

 Some types of paper waste are good candidates for recycling.
-Despite the big initiative for recycling these kinds of paper waste, unfortunately, there are still paper waste items that are un-recyclable.
-The best tip to help in lessening the environmental impact from these items is avoiding them or reducing usage as much as possible. these items are:
+Despite the big initiative for recycling these kinds of paper waste, there are still un-recyclable paper waste items.
+The best tip to help lessen the environmental impact of these items is to avoid them or reduce usage as much as possible. these items are:

 - Carbon or self-carbonised paper